oschrenk/notes/lego-mindstorms.markdown

 ### Standard Lego software

-Before you install any software be adivsed that the software on the CD will not work on Snow Leopard aka OS X 10.6.
+Before you install any software be advised that the software on the CD will not work on Snow Leopard aka OS X 10.6.
 It will install without any error messages, even prompting you to restart, but the installer will not install the software (at least not all of it).
-Lego is aware of the fact and released a "patch", which is actuall just a ruby script, which copies content from the CD to the desktop, deletes one file before running the installer.
+Lego is aware of the fact and released a "patch", which is actually just a ruby script, which copies content from the CD to the desktop, deletes one file before running the installer.
 The [script][patch-sl] has some additional checks, but here is the important part (the disk has to be loaded):

 	$ mkdir ~/Desktop/"MINDSTORMS\ NXT\ Desktop\ Copy
 	$ cp -R /Volumes/"MINDSTORMS\ NXT"/* ~/Desktop/"MINDSTORMS\ NXT\ Desktop\ Copy
 	$ rm ~/Desktop/"MINDSTORMS\ NXT\ Desktop\ Copy"/Parts/MindstormsUniv[RE][ed][tu].pkg/Contents/Resources/preflight
 	$ open -a ~/Desktop/"MINDSTORMS\ NXT\ Desktop\ Copy"/Install.app

-The script also chgecks if you have the retail or the educational version.
+The script also checks if you have the retail or the educational version.
 There seems to be a different software package.

 ## Bluetooth ##